oval-group/oval-bab/README.md

 # OVAL - Branch-and-Bound-based Neural Network Verification

-This repository contains PyTorch code for state-of-the-art GPU-accelerated neural network verification based on Branch and Bound (BaB), developed by the [OVAL](https://www.robots.ox.ac.uk/~oval/) research group at the University of Oxford.
+This repository contains PyTorch code for state-of-the-art GPU-accelerated neural network verification based on Branch and Bound (BaB), originally developed by the [OVAL](https://www.robots.ox.ac.uk/~oval/) research group at the University of Oxford and maintained by [Alessandro De Palma](https://www.lse.ac.uk/people/alessandro-de-palma).
 See the "publications" section below for references.

 Complete neural network verification can be cast as a non-convex global minimization problem, which can be solved via BaB.